julelang/manual/src/error-handling/exceptionals.md

 ### Handling Errors

 `else` scopes are used to handle errors for exceptional calls.
 These scopes are considered a sub-scope of the same scope.
 The special `error` keyword still exists here.
-In this context, he represents the exception.
+In this context, it represents the exception.
 So if you want to get the exception, you use the `error` keyword as a variable.

 For example:
 ```jule